Stijn Van Nieuwerburgh

-Stijn Van Nieuwerburgh is Belgium-American academic and economist who is the Earle W. Kazis and Benjamin Schore Professor of Real Estate at Columbia Business School.
+Stijn Van Nieuwerburgh is Belgian-American academic and economist who is the Earle W. Kazis and Benjamin Schore Professor of Real Estate at Columbia Business School.
 For his research on the economic impact of working from home on real estate and public finance, he is called "the prophet of urban doom" by The New York Times.

 Early life and education

 Van Nieuwerburgh was born and grew up in Ghent in Belgium and received his B.A. from the University of Gent and his M.A. and Ph.D. from Stanford University after relocation to the United States.

 Career

 He joined the faculty of New York University in 2003 and was named David S. Loeb Professor of Finance in 2016 before joining the Columbia faculty in 2018.
 His research has focused on real estate and asset pricing.

 He is the recipient of the 2015 Germán Bernácer Prize, "for his influential research on the transmission of shocks in the housing market on the macro-economy and the prices of financial assets."
 He was also an editor of The Review of Financial Studies.